shred/maestix/README.md

 ![MaestroPro](images/maestropro.jpg)

 This is not the official MaestroPro driver.
 There never has been one.
 Originally that board could only be used by a small handful of proprietary tools that came included with the MaestroPro, or were sold separately.
-I always wanted to use the sound board for my own purposes, so one day I decided to get the datasheet of the Yamaha chips, take some hardware measurements, and then write my own driver based on reverse engineering.
+I always wanted to use the sound board for my own purposes, so one day I decided to obtain the datasheets of the Yamaha chips, do some measurements of the hardware, and then write my own driver based on that reverse engineering.
 The Maestix library is the result of that endeavor.
 Over the years it grew to the de-facto driver for the MaestroPro.

 The source code was closed, like almost all of my Amiga projects.
-I have now reviewed and reformatted the files, translated the comments from German to English, added an English documentation, and made the project compilable on Linux (and probably other targets) using vbcc.
+I have now reviewed and reformatted the files, translated the comments from German to English, added English documentation, and made the project compilable on Linux (and probably other targets) using vbcc.
 The source is now open to everyone for using, studying, archivation, or just enjoying the good old Amiga times.

 ## Features